qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 If this test fails, it will take some effort to find out why it failed.
 We have to trace the whole scenario up to the failing assert.
 The test name or description won't help us much here.
-The test is made with cypress, the development tooling will help identify the failing test, but it still takes time.
-And when we run it in CI we still have to find the failing line.
-A wandering test like this hampers the quick feedback loop from our automated tests.
+Cypress' interactive development tooling will help identify the failing test, but it still takes time.
+And when we run the test in a CI environment we still have to find the failing line.
+A _wandering test_ like this hampers the quick feedback loop we crave from our automated tests.

+Let's compare our notes.
+There are ten instances of`cy.contains`, so ten asserts?
+But wait, there is more! each ` cy.get` and `cy.visit` is also an assertion.
+If the target for `get` is missing, or visiting `cy.visit`'s destination fails, the test fails too.
+This is a feature in cypress, and it should encourage us to focus our test more closely.

 We can distinguish four conceptual blocks:

 1. Given we are administrator, When we craete a conference, then we get a success confirmation and we can navigate to the 'organise' page for that conference.
-2. Given a session idea  When we propose it Then we get confirmation of successful receipt
+2. Given a session idea, When we propose it, Then we get confirmation of successful receipt
-3. Given I am administrator When there is a session proposal Then I can visit it
+3. Given I am administrator, When there is a session proposal, Then I can visit it
 4. Given I am an administrator When I visit the session proposals' page then I can see all the values entered by the proposer.

-(1. still has two ands, but we are making progress)
+Point 1. still has two _and_s, but we are making progress.
+Baby steps.

-Naming these parts also suggests are tests are less thorough than they could be. e.g. Instead of 'all the fields' we are checking a sample.
-'All the fields' is significant, because not all roles can do that.
+Naming these parts also suggests tests are less thorough than they could be. e.g. Instead of 'all the values entered by the proposer' we are checking a sample.
+'All the values' is significant, because not all roles are allowed to see all the values.

 What can we do about this test?
+As in the first example, we need to split it up in order to get to one (conceptual) assert.

-Again, splitting is the magic word here, and applying the Given-When-Then pattern: each assert is a 'then', with a corresponding 'when' just before it.
-We pull out the then+when into a separate test, and set up the object under test in the appropriate state.
+We can apply the Given-When-Then pattern: In this test, each assert is a 'then', with a corresponding 'when' just before it.
+We can pull out the then+when into a separate test, and set up the object under test (the Given) in the appropriate state.

-What can help against wandering tests:
+# What can help against wandering tests:

 - test data builders
 - extract methods